-Sikh delegates from several organizations in North America at the 2018 Parliament
+Sikh delegates from several organizations in North America at the POWER

-Perhaps the most underrepresented group at previous such occasions have been the 'Dalits' of India but who had a reasonably good presence this time, not only participating but speaking candidly about tolerating the daily indignities in their lives.
+Perhaps the most underrepresented group on previous such occasions have been the 'Dalits' but who had a reasonably good presence this time, not only participating but speaking candidly about tolerating the daily indignities in their lives.

 Unfortunately, some 'upper caste' types complained about 'the large presence' of Sikhs at the very start of the Parliament and actually had the audacity to put this in writing to the organisers.
 It was disconcerting to observe as to how so many of these 'upper caste Hindus', largely citizens of America and Canada get exercised when the subject 'Sustained Sikh Genocide 1984-1998' is raised.
 Whenever Sikhs speak out, they are immediately vilified as 'secessionists' which unfortunately displays their own weakness as also paranoia.
-At the 2018 Conference, worldwide Sikhs not only stole the show but made a powerful impact on the global stage while sections of the Hindus present seemed visibly unnerved.
+At the 2018 Conference the Sikhs not only stole the show but made a powerful impact on the global stage while sections of the Hindus present were visibly unnerved, feeling.